 Details Students from the Kaikoura Creation Care Study Program spent an afternoon at Blockhill touring and learning about forest gardening, water catchment and other aspects of sustainable land use.

 Details Another project that can finally be crossed off the to-do list.
 The earthquake in November 2016 caused cracking in the brick wall behind our fireplace.
 While it was still standing and looked ok we were not happy about having this unstable stack of bricks there waiting to come down.
 I decided to remove most of them before another quake brought them down and caused damage to the hot water pipes that passed through to the log burner.
 It also allowed for the insulation of these pipes which had foolishly never been done in the first place.
-The project required carefully chiselling the bricks apart and reducing he height of the wall to a satisfactory level.
-Than a concrete bond beam was poured, encasing the top layer of bricks, locking it all together.
-Finally, after adding some additional timber framing the opening was covered by mini corrugated sheet metal.

 Details It seemed like a good idea (at the time) to get a puppy.
 Banjo is fox terrier / jack russell cross and bursting with energy and an insatiable need to chew on things.